fesh0r/CobraOverlayExtractor/README.md

 # CobraOverlayExtractor
-A program to extract data from Planet Coaster ovl and ovs files
+A program to extract data from Planet Coaster ovl and ovs files.

-Requires https://dotnetzip.codeplex.com/ to decompress data
+Requires https://dotnetzip.codeplex.com/ to decompress data.

+Program creates a XML file with the file data and an OUT file with the decompressed zlib data.
+An ovs file does not create a xml file.